alpaddesai/SemiConductorSolidStateDevices/README.md

-# SemiConductor Solid State Devices
+# Semi-Conductor Solid State Devices

 The project displays technical knowledge on the described topic